pratik-dhende/pratik-dhende/README.md

 # Portfolio

 I recently earned my `Master’s in Computer Science` from the `University of Southern California (May 2025)`, with a strong focus in `Computer Graphics`.
-I’m deeply passionate about building high-performance offline and real-time physically based rendering systems.
+And I’m deeply passionate about building high-performance offline and real-time physically based rendering systems.

 ## Education
 ### University of Southern California *(August 2023 - May 2025)*